campratt/multispectral/brain_tumor/README.md

 # README
-The "brain_tumor" repository contains the data and analyses of hyperspectral brain scans.
+This project uses hyperspectral brain scans to differentiate between normal and tumor tissue.
 The data is publicly available at https://hsibraindatabase.iuma.ulpgc.es/ and is described in https://ieeexplore.ieee.org/document/8667294.

 Data reduction is done in "reduce_HSI.ipynb"
 - The data preprocessing procedure generally follows that done by Fabelo et al. (2019).
 The original raw data consists of 826 frequency bands separated by ~0.7 nm.
 The first and last few frequency bands were omitted to avoid large instrumental uncertainties.
 The spectral dimension was further reduced to a sampling of ~7 nm by averaging contiguous bands into 63 broad bands. white and dark images were used for flat fielding and zero-point corrections, respectively.
 Finally, each pixel was normalized to have a maximum value of unity and a minimum of zero.